bluesky/tiled/docs/source/tutorials/export.md

 If your data analysis is in another language, can it access the data from the Tiled server directly over HTTP?
-Tiled supports efficient formats (e.g. numpy C buffers, Apache Arrow DataFrames) and universal interchange formats (e.g. CSV, JSON) and perhaps one of those will be the fastest way to get data into your program.
+Tiled supports efficient formats (e.g. numpy C buffers, Apache Arrow Tables) and universal interchange formats (e.g. CSV, JSON) and perhaps one of those will be the fastest way to get data into your program.